FavourMarian/HR-Data/README.md

 The data used in this project was obtained from the Incubator Hub.
 It includes important information such as attrition, educational field, departmnt, job role, age range, gender.

 ### Data Collection
 The data used was collected and complied through transaction logging.
-This ensures that the dataset represents an accurate record of employee interactions and attrition patterns over time.
+This ensures that the dataset represents an accurate record of employee interactions and attrition patterns over time, it was imported from excel.

 ### Data Characteristics
 The dataset includes some of the following variables: